Lightman68/H.W.A.T.-addons/README.md

+### Please use the latest release build.
 Current main file under some work.
 Uploading files isn't as I intentionally expected.
-Use the latest release build (v0.3.8).

 # H.W.A.T.
 Force
 H.W.A.T.
 Force (Hideous Weapons and Tactics) is an HDest-focused mod to replicate SWAT4's communication macros and spy camera.